standout/gallery/README.md

         <a href='/original_image_3.jpg'><img src='/thumbnail_3.jpg'></a>
     </div>

-Class names or the content inside the anchors don't really matters.
+Class names or the content inside the anchors don't really matter.
 What's important is that you easily can find the anchors with a selector.

 ## JavaScript